Overview

 Construction Management performs best when the project team makes decisions in the right order.
 Our process keeps scheduling, constructability, and owner priorities visible as the work moves from planning into field execution.

-Establish field priorities and communication structure is treated as a project decision point, not a handoff moment.
-We connect it to communication cadence and keep the team aligned on what must be resolved before the next trade package moves.
+Establish field priorities, Hays County inspection structure, and EARC compliance milestone communication plan is treated as a project decision point, not a handoff moment.
+We connect it to communication cadence aligned to Hays County and City of San Marcos inspection schedules and TCEQ permit milestone requirements and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Track schedule, procurement, and issue exposure weekly is treated as a project decision point, not a handoff moment.
-We connect it to issue resolution timing and keep the team aligned on what must be resolved before the next trade package moves.
+Track schedule, procurement, and issue exposure weekly against the real San Marcos critical path is treated as a project decision point, not a handoff moment.
+We connect it to issue resolution timing that accounts for Edwards Plateau site conditions and seasonal weather windows that compress available outdoor work time and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Coordinate trade interfaces and release milestones is treated as a project decision point, not a handoff moment.
-We connect it to critical path visibility and keep the team aligned on what must be resolved before the next trade package moves.
+Coordinate trade interfaces and release milestones with City of San Marcos and TCEQ permit requirements integrated is treated as a project decision point, not a handoff moment.
+We connect it to critical path visibility that includes EARC compliance documentation, utility service agreement milestones, and structural supplier release dates and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Solve conflicts before they become critical-path failures is treated as a project decision point, not a handoff moment.
-We connect it to turnover planning and keep the team aligned on what must be resolved before the next trade package moves.
+Solve conflicts before they become critical-path failures — particularly around limestone excavation, inspection timing, and seasonal weather windows is treated as a project decision point, not a handoff moment.
+We connect it to turnover planning that begins in mid-project with CO prerequisites, TCEQ closeout, and EARC compliance documentation tracked proactively and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Guide closeout through organized turnover control is treated as a project decision point, not a handoff moment.
-We connect it to communication cadence and keep the team aligned on what must be resolved before the next trade package moves.
+Guide closeout through organized turnover control with CO prerequisites and TCEQ permit closeout managed as active deliverables is treated as a project decision point, not a handoff moment.
+We connect it to communication cadence aligned to Hays County and City of San Marcos inspection schedules and TCEQ permit milestone requirements and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

 Best Fit